sammcj/smcleod/content/posts/2024-07-28-ingest/index.md

 Ingest uses a configuration file located at `~/.config/ingest/config.json`.

-You can make Ollama processing run without prompting setting `"llm_auto_run": true` in the config file.
+You can make the LLM processing run without prompting setting `"llm_auto_run": true` in the config file.

 The config file also contains: